hexolan/development/README.md

 ## About

-The overall application is currently a work-in-progress.
-In current form it serves as a proof of concept containing bare-bones functionality.
+In current form the application serves as a proof of concept containing bare-bones functionality.

-There are definitely aspects I'd like to polish off, along with some ideas for additional functionality that I'd like to implement in spare time.
+There are definitely aspects I'd like to polish off, along with some ideas for additional functionality that I'd like to implement in spare time, as such this application should be considered a work-in-progress.

 ## Services